 I’d sent a couple of texts when I’d first woken up and then had driven over to my parents.
 We brunched, shopped, walked, coffeed, walked some more.
 Then Dad got set up on his new phone, we had dinner and put the world to rights, and swapped recommendations about excellent things to watch (Ken Robertson’s TED talk; Martha Lane-Fox’s Dimbleby lecture; Reginald D Hunter’s Songs of the South documentary).

 And it wasn’t until 13 hours later I realised!
 I’d not looked at an email, updated Facebook, tweeted or sent an Instagram picture all day.

 It might seem like a minor thing.
-I’m always hyper-connected so this was a huge step for me.
+This was actually a huge step for me.
+Hyper-connected is my usual state of being.
 I felt better, my eyes weren’t as scratchy, and though I did have some weird dreams, I think that was more due to extensive reading before bed rather than not using email!